Alex Van Pelt: Cincinnati Bengals

 On January 12, 2018, Van Pelt was hired by the Cincinnati Bengals as their quarterbacks coach.

 Cleveland Browns

 On January 29, 2020, Van Pelt was hired by the Cleveland Browns as their offensive coordinator under head coach Kevin Stefanski.
 Stefanski missed the team's wild card playoff game against the Pittsburgh Steelers on January 10, 2021, and Van Pelt took over as offensive play caller for the game.

+On February 26, 2023, Van Pelt added the role of quarterbacks coach to his title.

+On January 17, 2024, Van Pelt was fired by the Browns following the team's 45–14 loss to the Houston Texans in the AFC playoffs.

+New England Patriots

+On February 1, 2024, Van Pelt was named the new offensive coordinator for the New England Patriots under new head coach Jerod Mayo.
+However, Mayo was fired after a 4-13 season in 2024, and Van Pelt was not retained by the Patriots upon the hiring of new head coach Mike Vrabel.

+Los Angeles Rams

+On February 24, 2025, the Rams franchise announced the hiring of Van Pelt as a senior offensive assistant for head coach Sean McVay.